-- {¶ 13} Corresponding with its decision regarding highest and best use, the BTA found Sprout's selection of comparable properties to best represent the market in which the subject property would operate, and Weis's selection of comparable properties, which were "dissimilar" from the subject property-"sit-down" restaurants, at least one property converted to a different use, and vacant properties-undervalued the subject property.
+- {¶ 13} Corresponding with its decision regarding highest and best use, the BTA found Sprout's selection of comparable properties to best represent the market in which the subject property would operate, and Weis's selection of comparable properties, which were "dissimilar" from the subject property-"sit-down" restaurants, one non-restaurant property, vacant properties-undervalued the subject property.
 (BTA Decision and Order at 4.) - {¶ 14} Regarding capitalization rates utilized by the appraisers, the BTA expressed concern that Weis's capitalization rate was derived from properties that were dissimilar to the subject property.
 The BTA found Sprout's capitalization rate, which was based on fast food restaurants, reflective of the subject property's most likely use.
 Furthermore, the BTA found appellant's arguments regarding Sprout's qualifications and Sprout's use of qualitative adjustments instead of quantitative adjustments to lack merit. - {¶ 15} Considering all the above, the BTA found the BOE satisfied its evidentiary burden on appeal and its evidence to be the most credible, competent, and probative indication of the subject property's value.
-Therefore, the BTA ordered the value of the subject property for tax years 2014 and 2015 to be increased to \$1,725,000. - $\{\P \ 16\}$ Appellant filed a timely appeal.
+Therefore, the BTA ordered the value of the subject property for tax years 2014 and 2015 to be increased to \$1,380,000. - $\{\P \ 16\}$ Appellant filed a timely appeal.